 I have a wide variety of research interests, but I am particularly interested in the intersection of signal processing and machine learning.
 I am particularly interested in separation, classification, and enhancement of challenging real-world signals, especially audio and speech.

-During winter 2015 I am an intern at Mitsubishi Electric Research Labs (MERL), working with the Speech and Audio group.
+During winter 2015 I was an intern at Mitsubishi Electric Research Labs (MERL), working with the Speech and Audio group.

 During summer 2014 I was an intern at Microsoft Research, working with Jie Liu in the Sensing and Energy Research Group (SERG).